 Doctors may also check medical records for previous diagnoses or family histories of skin conditions.
 Sometimes, a doctor will use a skin biopsy to confirm a diagnosis, which involves taking a small skin sample for analysis.

 People with lichen nitidus do not usually require treatment.
-The bumps usually go away within a few months to a year and rarely cause discomfort or other symptoms.
+The bumps usually go away within a

 It is unclear whether specific treatments effectively reduce bumps, but a doctor may recommend: